The Fallon Company: Boston, Massachusetts

+Nashville, Tennessee

 In 2021, The Fallon Company established its Nashville office to support the firm’s expansion into one of the fastest-growing real estate markets in the U.S., strengthening its presence alongside existing offices in Boston, Charlotte, and Raleigh.
 In September 2023, Metro Nashville selected The Fallon Company as the master developer for a 30-acre Initial Development Area on the East Bank of the Cumberland River, adjacent to the newly constructed Tennessee Titans stadium.
 This public–private collaboration was formally cemented with Metro Council’s unanimous approval of the master developer agreement on April 16, 2024.
 The plan envisions a mixed‑use neighborhood featuring affordable housing, retail, hospitality, green public spaces, transportation infrastructure, and Nashville’s first dedicated transit lanes.